Sobel-Goodman Tests of Mediation in Stata

 The example below provides bootstrapped estimates of the indirect, direct, and total effect.
 Other statistics can be bootstrapped with sgmediation2 (see "stored results" section of the help file).

 First, sgmediation2 allows the use of survey weights and/or multiply-imputed data.
 To do so, specify the prefix you would have used on the regress command in the prefix( ) option of sgmediation2.
 E.g. To include the survey weights that have already been set with the svyset command use the command:

-Additionally, the prefix( ) option can be used to specify mi est: for multiple imputation estimates to be used as defined in mi set.
-Or specify mi est: svy: for both survey weights and multiple imputation estimates as defined in mi svyset.
+Additionally, the prefix( ) option can be used to specify mi est, post: for multiple imputation estimates to be used as defined in mi set.
+Note the post option is needed with multiply imputed data.
+Or specify mi est, post: svy: for both survey weights and multiple imputation estimates as defined in mi svyset.